What Do Kids Eat in India? Managing Food Comfort and Safety

 In every city we visited, there were substantial Western options available alongside Indian dishes.
 At breakfast especially, children are well covered.
 Milkshakes were a consistent favourite, along with fresh breads and made-to-order eggs.
 You are not relying on street stalls or unfamiliar dishes for every meal.

-Our family friendly hotel recommendations can be found here: Family-Friendly Hotels Along India’s Golden Triangle: Unique Stays in Delhi, Agra & Jaipur.
+Our family friendly hotel recommendations can be found here: Family-Friendly Hotels Along India’s Golden Triangle

 Indian Food Is Not Automatically “Too Spicy”